orouits/led/README.md

 - if the regex is defined with capture block (...)
     - `function/Abc(\w+)/`
     - `function/Abc(\w+)/arg1`
-    - the function is applied on the first capture zone only (for better context matching)
+    - the function is applied on the first capture group only (allows improved zone definition)

-Arguments follows the regex, in some very few cases, the regex is not used due to the function itself.
+*Depending on the function, in some few cases, the regex can define multiple capture groups or can be not used*.

 ## Processor functions reference